zain-ahmed-ada/DAT1-Workshop-Dreamhome/schema.md

 3. Primary Keys: Primary keys are indicated with "PK" after the attribute name.

 4. Foreign Keys: Foreign keys are indicated with "FK" after the attribute name.

-5. Relationships: The lines between entities represent relationships.
-The symbols at the ends of these lines indicate the type of relationship:

-   - `||--o{` means "one-to-many" relationship
-   - For example, `BRANCH ||--o{ STAFF : employs` means one branch can employ many staff members

-6. Relationship Labels: The text on the relationship lines describes the nature of the relationship (e.g., "employs", "owns", "views").